Cast Away

 Question: How does Chuck collect his supply of drinking water?
 We see him drinking from a coconut and a curled up leaf on the ground.
 We also see a small drip in his cave, but these small amounts don't seem like enough water to sustain life.
 We don't see how Chuck may have collected the rain water for future use.

 Answer: As you pointed out, Chuck used a combination of methods to get just enough water and fluids to survive.
 In addition to the ones you mentioned, he was also drinking coconut milk, and he could also distill fresh water from sea water (and even urine) by using a piece of plastic, broad leaves, etc. to cover the pooled liquid and catch the evaporation.
-Eventually he would have enough make-shift containers to collect rain water during thunderstorms that he could store in the coconut shells for later use.
+Eventually he would have enough make-shift containers to collect rain water during thunderstorms to be stored in the coconut shells.
 Any fruits on the island would also provide fluids.

 raywest